Understanding The Consequences Of Megan’s Law And Lifetime Parole Supervision (LPS)

 Lifetime Consequences With Sex Offender Registration

-One of the worst consequences of a felony sex crime conviction in New Jersey is the imposition of Megan’s law sex offender registration requirements.
-Megan’s law is meant to protect the public from convicted sex offenders who are at risk of reoffending, but the reality is that Megan’s law often winds up punishing people who have already paid their debt to society and who pose no threat whatsoever to the public.
+One of the worst consequences of a felony sex crime conviction in New Jersey is the imposition of Megan’s Law and its sex offender registration requirements.
+Megan’s Law is meant to protect the public from convicted sex offenders who are at risk of reoffending, but the reality is that Megan’s Law often winds up punishing people who have already paid their debt to society and who do not actually pose a threat to the public.
 Worse yet, some New Jersey sex offenses can subject a convicted defendant to lifetime parole supervision.
 This means that your movements will be restricted, your job opportunities will be limited, and your arrest and conviction history will be viewable by anyone with access to a computer.

 Megan’s Law Requirements In New Jersey

 If you are convicted of certain serious sex crimes in New Jersey, you will likely be required to register as a convicted sex offender under Megan’s law.
 The registration process typically involves filling out necessary forms and paperwork at least once per year.
 (Violent sex crime offenders may have to register every 90 days.)
 In addition to registering with the state database for sex offenders, you will also have your name placed on a national sex offender registry as part of Megan’s law community notification requirement.
 The personal information on the registry may be passed out to your neighbors and coworkers.
 Perhaps worst of all, information about your sex offender status will be available to anyone with access to a computer – that’s because the New Jersey state police will also put your criminal record on the internet.